-If are wondering how your eyelashes would look if you keep using Latisse, just ask our Latisse posterchild, nurse Jill Maze (pictured here).
-Since you start seeing major results in your second box, we have changed our pricing so you’ll have a chance to love it as much as we do.
+If you are wondering how your eyelashes would look if you keep using Latisse, just ask our Latisse posterchild,(pictured here).
+Since you start seeing significant results in your second box, we have changed our pricing, so you’ll have a chance to love it as much as we do.

-“Longer, Fuller and Darker Eyelashes”, for real
+“Longer, Fuller and Darker Eyelashes,” for real

 *Because LATISSE is a prescription product, we’ll need to schedule a very brief consultation with Dr. Reath to go over the usage and safety information with you.
 Scroll down to see safety information and tips for success.

 “I first heard about Latisse while undergoing reconstruction after being diagnosed with Breast Cancer.
 I had completed my chemotherapy and was completely without either upper or lower eyelashes.
 After using Latisse for only 3 1/2 weeks, my lashes had already grown enough to use a little mascara!
-I’ve been using Latisse for a little more than two months now and my eyelashes are as long and thick as they were before the chemotherapy.
+I’ve been using Latisse for a little more than two months now, and my eyelashes are as long and thick as they were before the chemotherapy.
 This is really a great product!”

 Have a question about Latisse?
 Ask Dr. Reath.Ask Dr. Reath Have a question about plastic surgery?

 People go to great lengths to make their eyelashes look longer and fuller.
 Mascara, false eyelashes, and even lash extensions are quite common in the quest for lush-looking lashes.
 Imagine the excitement when Allergan discovered a way to make those dreams come true entirely by accident!
 What started as a clinical trial for a known glaucoma treatment turned out to have a highly desired side-effect – significantly longer eyelashes.
 In a popular Truth-O-Meter Tuesday video, Dr. Reath tells all.